Wesswanson/Double-Servo-Robotic-Arm/README.md

 ```
 Here is the link to the design on Onshape: [link](https://cvilleschools.onshape.com/documents/ab6067fb057e1bdd1e35c96a/w/9bd70a3afb36c59bc0399ed6/e/4fe5c25cfc422637f83d71be)

-This is the completed CAD design:
+This is the almost completed CAD design:
 (note: not all the screws are the correct length for parts that we can actually use and will fit in this design.
 This will be fixed soon!)

 ![image](https://user-images.githubusercontent.com/71406916/109374690-18622200-7885-11eb-8f49-7b85eccd0509.png)